Post-Doctoral position (f/m/d)

 Classifications E 13 - full-time

-At the University of Bremen, Faculty 1 (Physics/Electrical Engineering), Institute of Environmental Physics (IUP), Department of Climate Modelling has a vacancy - under the condition of job release - for the next possible date as a
+At the University of Bremen, Faculty 1 (Physics/Electrical Engineering), Institute of Environmental Physics (IUP), Department of Climate Modelling has a vacancy - for the next possible date as a

 Research Associate (PostDoc) (f/m/d)

 pay grade EG 13 TV-L

 The fixed-term contract is for scientific qualification according to § 2 para.
 1 WissZeitVG (Wissenschaftszeitvertragsgesetz).
 Accordingly, only applicants who still have qualification periods to the corresponding extent according to § 2 para.
 1 WissZeitVG can be considered.

 The Department of Climate Modelling at the University of Bremen invites applications for a Post-Doctoral position in the field of Machine learning (ML) - based turbulence parameterizations for climate models under the supervision of Prof. Veronika Eyring.
 This position is announced as part of a broader call of positions on ML-based climate science funded by the Gottfried Wilhelm Leibniz Prize 2021 (https://www.dfg.de/en/funded_projects/prizewinners/leibniz_prize/2021).